Behind the Seams: Extra-Long Jam-Packed Edition

 A wedding-day selfie was a necessary inclusion in this post, of course!

-As I explained on a recent Dildorks episode about weddings, although it’s common for couples to avoid seeing each other before the event so as to preserve the surprise, Matt and I decided not to do it that way for our tiny COVID wedding.
+As I explained on a recent Dildorks episode about weddings, although it’s common for couples to avoid seeing each other before the event so as to preserve the surprise, mb and I decided not to do it that way for our tiny COVID wedding.
 It just made more sense for us to both get ready at their apartment and then walk over to the wedding location together.

 I had thought this might feel disappointing when we actually did it, but it was totally fine, and even kinda fun.
 On such a potentially nervewracking day, it was nice to be with the person who alleviates my nerves most skilfully – and also to share in our excitement together.